freeCodeCamp/freeCodeCamp/guide/english/css/css3-media-queries/index.md

     }
 ```

-This media query adds 30px of padding to all `p` tags when the screen is wider than 767px OR its resolution reaches 150dpi.
+`p` tags will have 30px of padding when the screen width is at least 768px OR its resolution reaches 150dpi.

 ### And beyond!